Adam and Eve in the Bible

-To see Ziony Zevit’s full explanation of the story of Adam and Eve in the Bible, read his article “Was Eve Made from Adam’s Rib—or His Baculum?” in the September/October 2015 issue of BAR.
+To see Ziony Zevit’s full explanation of the Adam and Eve story in the Bible, read his article “Was Eve Made from Adam’s Rib—or His Baculum?” in the September/October 2015 issue of BAR.

 Not a BAS Library member yet?
 Join the BAS Library today.